mbin0316/Questions_RND/README.md

 # 🧠 Questions_RND Project

-This repository contains three independent subprojects, each demonstrating a different domain of data analysis, computer vision, and natural language processing (NLP).
+This repository contains three independent subprojects authored by Mohamad Akmal , each demonstrating a different domain of data analysis, computer vision, and natural language processing (NLP).
 All projects are developed using **Python** and **Jupyter Notebooks**, with structured workflows and clear documentation.

 ---